futureofcoding/futureofcoding.org/drafts/dctp.md

 Yet I couldn't make heads or tail of Conal, even in [video](https://www.youtube.com/watch?v=j3Q32brCUAI) [form](https://www.youtube.com/watch?v=teRC_Lf61Gw).
 I gave up again.
 Over the course of a year, I tried on-and-off to read Conal's papers, but they never made sense.
 I decided to give it up for nonsense.
 There was no there there.

-Then someone (I forget who - if this is you, THANK YOU!!!) suggested I listen to [Conal's interview on the Haskellcast podcast](http://www.haskellcast.com/episode/009-conal-elliott-on-frp-and-denotational-design).
+Then Ivan Reese suggested I listen to [Conal's interview on the Haskellcast podcast](http://www.haskellcast.com/episode/009-conal-elliott-on-frp-and-denotational-design).
 Things started to click.
 I went back to his papers one last time.... 💥.
 It hit me.
 It all fell into place.
 I saw the light.
 I saw how the beauty of React could be joined with a solution to state management without the annoying parts of Redux.
 I saw how we could program user interfaces without mutable variables anywhere, just `const` statements as far as the eye could see...

 Now I am cursed to be one of those condescending assholes, a Conal zombie, doomed to roam the land, pleading other to "go back and read Conal", while knowing full well how hard it will be for them to see the light[[1](#)].
 This essay is how I hope to give you my disease.